PaddlePaddle/PaddleX/docs/module_usage/tutorials/ocr_modules/text_recognition.en.md

 <img src="https://raw.githubusercontent.com/cuicheng01/PaddleX_doc_images/refs/heads/main/images/modules/text_recog/general_ocr_rec_001.png"/>

-In the above Python script, the following steps are executed:
+The explanations for the methods, parameters, etc., are as follows:

-* `create_model` instantiates the text recognition model (here, `PP-OCRv4_mobile_rec` is taken as an example)
-* The `predict` method of the text recognition model is called for inference prediction.
-The parameter of the `predict` method is `x`, which is used to input the data to be predicted.
-It supports multiple input types, and the specific instructions are as follows:
+* The `create_model` instantiates the text recognition model (here, `PP-OCRv4_mobile_rec` is taken as an example), and the specific instructions are as follows:

 <table>
 <thead>